j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Clue #4: Purdie says he doesn't think Beatle producer George Martin knew about the New York drum sessions.

-To suggest that George Martin wouldn't know that someone had "replaced" or "overdubbed" drums on a Beatle recording is like Michelangelo not noticing a few extra chunks chiseled off his famous statue of David.
+To suggest George Martin wouldn't notice that someone had added drums to a Beatle recording is like Michelangelo not noticing a few extra chunks knocked off his famous statue of David.
 It's just not possible!

 Everything that's been written about -- or by -- George Martin points to the meticulous care and attention he applied to his work with The Beatles.